Your shopping cart is empty!

 Now you should be able to see the main differences between the real and the machine made signature, but beware! these forgers are always trying to keep one step ahead of us otherwise we will easily spot their fakes!
 So you should now be able to see how the signature is made up of a series of small movements, and that there is no or very little variation in speed or pressure throughout the signature.

-Remember that in most cases the forger has copied and used Photoshop to produce the fake signature, so it will look almost exactly like a genuine example, unless the idiot forger has copied a forgery to start with!
+Remember that in most cases the forger has copied an authentic example and used Photoshop to produce the fake signature, so it will look almost exactly like a genuine example, unless the idiot forger has copied a forgery to start with!

 In part three we will consider how the forger might improve on these basic signatures, what to look for and how to spot their mistakes.